NFSandbox/sh_trade_backend/docs/deploy.md

 > Notice: Make sure you have **correctly configured `config/sql.py` before initializing database**.
 > Otherwise the Python script would not be able to connect to the correct database.

-## TODO: One-step Configuration Extraction From AHU Website URL

-> This feature is not available for now, but may be added to this project in the future.

-Since all the info required above like `AHU Credential` and `Dormitory Configuration` info etc are all contained in the URL of AHU Website, it's possible for **users to only provide a personal link to program and leave all other things to the program**.

 # Catch Records From AHU Website

 You could execute `catch_records.py` to catch a record from AHU website and add it to database.